-The Plan will cover 100% of these costs up to a maximum of \$400 in any benefit year for persons under 18 years of age, with the benefit year commencing January 1 and a two-year Benefit period for persons 18 years of age and older, with the benefit period commencing January 1 of even numbered years.
-Maximums will renew annually for persons under 18 years of age and every 2 years for all other persons.
+The Plan will cover 100% of these costs up to a maximum of \$550 in any benefit year for persons under 18 years of age, with the benefit year commencing January 1 and a two-year Benefit period for persons 18 years of age and older, with the benefit period commencing January 1, of even numbered years.
+Maximums will renew annually for persons under age 18 years of age and every 2 years for all other persons.

-The Plan will not pay for glasses of any kind purchased over the counter or examinations by eye care professionals.
+The Plan will not pay for glasses of any kind purchased over the counter.